Tempest1000/PSAdmin/readme.md

 ## Notes

+### React Order of Operations

+Lifecycle is similar to ASP.NET web forms … each component has a lifecycle

+getInitialState function … initial state load getDefaultProps … return a set a properties to use by default if parent doesn't have value

+componentWillMount - runs immediately before rendering … good spot to set initial state (client and server) - like clearing fields on a login screen componentDidMount - runs immediately after rendering … access DOM, integrate, set timers, AJAX componentWillReceiveProps - runs when component receiving props (when properties have changed), not called on initial render … set state before render shouldComponentUpdate - before render when new props or state are being received … not called on initial render … performance, return false to void unnecessary renders (state changed, but don't want to render again) componentWillUpdate - before render when new props or state are being received … use to prepare for an update componentDidUpdate - after components updates are flushed to the DOM, not called for the initial render, works with the DOM after an update componentWillUnmount - Immediately before component removed from the DOM … use for cleanup

 ### Handling Transitions

 willTransitionTo - determines if a page will be transitioned to, ex: useful for check a user has been authenticated before they can get to a page